We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 If you need cheap, high-potency CBD oil, I recommend R&R. Its full-spectrum CBD oil has a strength of 167 mg/ml: one of the strongest on the market.

-It’s certified organic by the USDA and comes in natural and fresh mint flavors.
-Better yet, the oil costs less than 3 cents per mg of CBD, one of the lowest prices you’ll find.
+It’s USDA-certified organic and comes in natural and fresh mint flavors.
 R&R is a highly reputable brand out of Colorado that uses USDA-certified organic hemp.

 My experience: I tested out the 2500 mg tincture, which had a pleasant, mild mint taste.
 The effects were some of the strongest I’ve experienced from any CBD oil; I felt relaxed and had an easier time falling asleep.